-MITT reserves the right to defer a scheduled exam or other assessment to an alternative date in the event of a campus closure due to inclement weather.
-In such circumstances, the course instructor will communicate the alternative assessment arrangements to students with as much advance notice as possible.
+MITT reserves the right to defer a scheduled exam to an alternative date in the event of a campus closure due to inclement weather.
+In such circumstances, the course instructor will communicate the alternative exam arrangements to students with as much advance prior notice as possible.

-MITT reserves the right to reschedule an assessment in such circumstances to a date during Intersession or another break period if required.
+MITT reserves the right to reschedule an exam in such circumstances to a date during intersession or another break period if required.